Part 2-Traveling Libraries: Fifty Books, Six Months, $2

 (Full digitized copies of material cited here can be found at KGI ONLINE LIBRARY)

 “The Kansas Traveling Libraries Commission, an adjunct of the state library, is prepared to furnish small libraries for the use of schools, study clubs, literary societies, or other responsible organizations, upon proper application.
 The library contains fifty books each, and may be kept six months, absolutely free of expense, except the transportation fee of $2, to cover shipping charges to and from destination.” (#1-Marshall County News, Marysville, May 20, 1910)

-By 1910, James L. King, the fourth and sixth librarian in the history of the nearly 50-year-old State Library of Kansas, was charged with the duties of a growing and popular Traveling Libraries Commission.
-The original purpose of the Traveling Libraries Commision was to provide reading services for rural areas and to encourage the establishment of libraries.
+By 1910, James L. King, the fourth and sixth librarian in the history of the State Library of Kansas, was charged with the duties of a growing and popular Traveling Libraries Commission.
+The original purpose of the Traveling Libraries Commission was to provide reading services for rural areas and to encourage the establishment of libraries.
 The commission was established by law in 1899.

 During 1910-1912, 55,300 books were circulated by the Traveling Libraries Commission.
 Reports from recipient communities showed that each case of 50 books had an average of 61 readers and an average circulation of all the loaned books was 367,192.
 There were 1,106 libraries who requested traveling trunks during that time frame.